243 total views, 1 views today

 When setting the appointment, ensure the time is set both on your and the lead’s calendars.

 Make sure to follow up one day before to remind them of the appointment.
 If required, remind them of the purpose of the meeting.

-Your effectiveness in appointment setting is reflected in the percentage of no shows.
+Your effectiveness in the appointment setting is reflected in the percentage of no-shows.
 As a salesperson, you must monitor this metric towards your overall performance.

 How well you execute the above 7 activities and sharpen those skills will dictate your no-show performance.